Warhammer 40,000: Eighth edition (2017)

-The eighth edition of the game was announced on April 22, 2017, pre-orders for June 3 and release date of June 17, 2017.
+The eighth edition of the game was announced on 22 April 2017, pre-orders for 3 June and release date of 17 June 2017.

 The 8th edition was the most radical revision to Warhammer 40,000's rules since the third edition.
 The game introduced the Three Ways to Play concept: Open, Matched, and Narrative.
 The core ruleset was simplified down to 14 pages, and was available as a free PDF booklet on the Games Workshop website.
 The more complex rules are retained in the updated hardcover Rulebook.
 The narrative of the setting has also been updated: an enlarged Eye of Terror has split the galaxy in half, while the Primarch Roboute Guilliman returns to lead the Imperium as its Lord Commander, beginning with reclaiming devastated worlds through the Indomitus Crusade.

-The 8th Edition introduced a new box set called "Dark Imperium", which featured the next-generation Primaris Space Marines which are available as reinforcements to existing Space Marine Chapters, as well as introducing new characters and rules to the Death Guard Chaos Space Marines.
+The 8th Edition introduced a new box set called "Dark Imperium", which featured the next-generation Primaris Space Marines which are available as reinforcements to existing Space Marines (now known as Firstborn), as well as introducing new characters and rules to the Death Guard Chaos Space Marines.
+The Primaris Marines are taller and have a new helmet design compared to existing Firstborn Marines in earlier types of Power Armour.
+In-game, Primaris Marines are distinct units with different attributes compared to Firstborn Marines (all Firstborn marines are considered equivalent units regardless of the edition of their Power Armour design); also Primaris Marines have their own accompanying vehicles as they are not compatible with those of the Firstborn.

 Ninth edition (2020)

 The ninth edition was released in July 2020.
 With it came a redesigned logo, the first redesign since 3rd edition.
 The 9th edition was only a minor modification of the 8th edition's rules.
 Codexes, supplements and the rules from the Psychic Awakening series made for 8th edition are compatible with 9th.

-Ninth edition also introduced four new box sets: Indomitus, a limited release set that came out at the start of 9th edition, and the Recruit, Elite and Command editions.
+Ninth edition also introduced four new box sets: "Indomitus", a limited release set that came out at the start of 9th edition, and the Recruit, Elite and Command editions.
 The four boxes feature revised designs and new units for the Necrons, and new units for the Primaris Space Marines.